What should runners do in training a week before half marathon races?

 I thought this would be a great topic to write a post on considering how many runners compete at the 13.1 mile distance every year.

-The bottom line up front is this.
-There is little you can do to improve the week of a half-marathon but there are many things you can do that will possibly hinder your performances.
+There is little you can do to improve the week of a half-marathon.
+That being said, there are many things you can do that will possibly hinder your performances.

 Here are three key fundamentals that perhaps will assist you in your training a week before half marathon races.

-Once you get to the week before a half-marathon you have to have the confidence in all of the hard work and dedication you have put into that training block.
+You have to have the confidence in all of the hard work and dedication you have put into your training.

-Have faith in your efforts and try to change your thoughts from negative (if they pop up) to positive.
+Furthermore, have faith in your efforts and try to change your thoughts from negative to positive.
+Cut out any distractions.

 For once, I feel totally at peace.
 I am using it as a workout and there really isn't any pressure on me.

-I can say that in my past races I have always ran well when I was relaxed so please don’t be too harsh on yourself leading into races, regardless of the distance.
+I always ran well at past races when I was relaxed.
+So, please don't be too harsh on yourself leading into races, regardless of the distance.

 I usually advocate a 10-day taper leading into marathons.

-I do the same for the half marathon distance as well unless I am using a race as a workout like this weekend and don’t drop my volume as drastically.
+I do the same for the half marathon distance as well unless I am it as a workout like this weekend and don't drop my volume as drastically.

-There are many times runners will start to taper 3 weeks out and than get to the race and feel completely flat.
+There are many times runners will start to taper 3 weeks out and then get to the race and feel completely flat.

 I have found a 10-day taper works best but every runner is different and what works best for me may not work best for you.